rakutentech/ios-miniapp/README.md

 **SDK**
 - *Feature:* Possibility to load `testing` Mini Apps from RAS
+- *Feature:* Ability to add a custom string(RMAHostAppUserAgentInfo) that will get appended in the User agent.

 **Sample App**
 - *Feature:* Implemention of the `testing` Mini Apps SDK feature